ualberta-rcg/warewulf-proxmox/README.md

 ## 🤝 Support

+Many Bothans died to bring us this information.
 This project is provided as-is, but reasonable questions may be answered based on my coffee intake or mood. ;)

 Feel free to open an issue or email **[khoja1@ualberta.ca](mailto:khoja1@ualberta.ca)** or **[kali2@ualberta.ca](mailto:kali2@ualberta.ca)** for U of A related deployments.